earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 There are many other helpful command-line tools.
 More than can be covered well in a single article.
 JQ, [`mitmproxy`](/blog/mitmproxy), [Pandoc](https://pandoc.org/), and [PSTree](https://man7.org/linux/man-pages/man1/pstree.1.html) are some I use frequently.
 There is also a whole class of Rust rewrites of common POSIX tools that warrant an article of their own.

 Of course, [Earthly](https://earthly.dev/) itself is a command-line tool, and one I constantly use for gluing together various development steps together.
-It, and the tools I use for [linting prose](/blog/markdown-lint) have become a standard part of how I work.
+It, and the tools I use for [linting prose](/blog/markdown-lint), have become a standard part of how I work.

 What less common command-line tools do you use?
 If you have tool suggestions, I'd love to hear them.
-You can find my Twitter account and email below and I'd love to hear what you are using.
+You can find my Twitter account and email below, and I'd love to hear what you are using.